 Finding comprehensive information and tips for preparing infant formula isn’t easy, and while it isn’t a difficult process, it is important to ensure you’re doing it correctly.

-Like most things, it’s easy when you know how – so we asked Accredited Practising Dietitan and Paediatric dietitian at A2 Infant Nutrition, Shae Rickards to put together a step-by-step guide to preparing your baby’s feed.
+Like most things, it’s easy when you know how – so we asked Accredited Practising Paediatric Dietitian, Shae Rickards to put together a step-by-step guide to preparing your baby’s feed.

 - Before preparing formula, wash your hands thoroughly and wipe clean the preparation area.
 In preparing formula, strict hygiene practices must be used to prevent your baby becoming unwell from exposure to harmful germs.